-\ This work was supported by the Agriculture and Food Research Initiative (AFRI) Competitive Grant no. 2020-67021-32855/project accession no. 1024262 from the USDA National Institute of Food and Agriculture and the William C. Webster Graduate Fellowship.
+^{} This work was supported by the Agriculture and Food Research Initiative (AFRI) Competitive Grant no. 2020-67021-32855/project accession no. 1024262 from the USDA National Institute of Food and Agriculture and the William C. Webster Graduate Fellowship.

 Fig. 1.
 Diagram illustrating the communication structure within the simulator.
+Communication between modules is handled through the ROS framework, supporting modular integration of autonomy components.